confluentinc/examples/clients/cloud/python/README.md

     {"subject":"test2-value","version":1,"id":100001,"schema":"{\"name\":\"io.confluent.examples.clients.cloud.DataRecordAvro\",\"type\":\"record\",\"fields\":[{\"name\":\"count\",\"type\":\"long\"}]}"}
     ```

-# Example 3: Do All the Above in Docker
+# Example 3: Run All the Above in Docker

-You may run these same scripts in Docker.
+You also may run all the above examples from within Docker.

-1. Copy your local file with configuration parameters to connect to your Confluent Cloud instance to the current directory.
+1. Copy to the current directory your local file with configuration parameters to connect to your Confluent Cloud instance.

 ```bash
 $ cp $HOME/.confluent/librdkafka.config .